axoflow/axosyslog-docs/content/docs/support/_index.md

 weight: 1000
 ---

-In case you need help with any of the Axosyslog projects, or directly with syslog-ng, you have several ways to contact us:
+In case you need help with any of the AxoSyslog projects, or directly with syslog-ng, you have several ways to contact us:

 - Open a GitHub issue in the relevant repository.
 - Chat with us in the [syslog-ng channel of the Axoflow Discord server](https://discord.gg/4Fzy7D66Qq).